moazmaksod/LabWise/docs/LabWise_backend-spec.md

 A more nuanced and critical aspect of the data model is the deliberate de-normalization, or "snapshotting," of version-dependent data for regulatory compliance.
 The Clinical Laboratory Improvement Amendments (CLIA) mandate that all patient test records be accurate and auditable, reflecting the exact conditions under which a test was performed.1
 Laboratory test definitions are not static.
 A test's reference range might be updated due to a new reagent lot, a change in methodology, or a new population study.
 If an Order document from six months ago merely contained a reference to the testCatalog entry for "Glucose," viewing that patient's report today would incorrectly apply the current glucose reference range, not the one that was valid at the time of testing.
 This would constitute a major compliance failure and a potential patient safety risk.
-To prevent this, the LabFlow architecture mandates that when a test is added to an order, critical, version-specific information from the testCatalog is snapshotted directly into the Order document.
+To prevent this, the LabWise architecture mandates that when a test is added to an order, critical, version-specific information from the testCatalog is snapshotted directly into the Order document.
 This includes the test name, methodology, units, and, most importantly, the exact reference range that was in effect on that date.
 This transforms the Order document from a simple transactional record into a self-contained, immutable, and legally auditable artifact that guarantees historical accuracy, irrespective of any future changes to the laboratory's test catalog.
 This design choice is a non-negotiable cornerstone of the system's compliance strategy.1
 The following table provides a high-level overview of the primary collections and their relationships, illustrating this hybrid approach.
 Source Collection	Target Collection	Relationship Type	Rationale orders	patients	Reference (ObjectId)	A patient can have many orders.
 Maintains a single source of truth for patient demographics.